 Ingredients

-- ⅔ cup almond milk or plant milk
+- ⅔ cup almond milk, or any milk

 - 2 cups rolled oats